Shubhamjain6197/K8s-DualStack-ClusterDeployment-On-CentOS7/README.md

 # K8s Dual Stack Cluster On - Oracle Linux

+This Document defines the process to setup Kubernetes Dual Stack on Oracle Linux v8

-Below steps needs to be executed on Master and Worker Nodes.
+## Below steps needs to be executed on Master and Worker Nodes.

 - swapoff -a
 - yum install docker